 As to the mastication of the food, the mental process answering to this is simply thinking over what we read.
 This is a very much greater exertion of mind than the mere passive taking in the contents of our Author.
 So much greater an exertion is it, that, as Coleridge says, the mind often “angrily refuses” to put itself to such trouble – so much greater, that we are far too apt to neglect it altogether, and go on pouring in fresh food on top of the undigested masses already lying there, till the unfortunate mind is fairly swamped under the flood.
 But the greater the exertion the more valuable, we may be sure, is the effect.

 BAM.
 Says it all, right?
 (Carroll’s essay is totally worth checking out by the way.
-It’s called Feeding the Mind and I read it a couple of months ago.)
+It’s called Feeding the Mind.)

 There are two excellent ways to think things over, aside from just going for a walk to collect your thoughts (this is useful, but I find I can still easily forget what I’ve learned).
 Here are my two favourite ways to think about – and therefore fully learn and understand – stuff:

 1. Put It into Action